 Do you stop riding at the base of the jump?
 Without realizing it, you may canter boldly to a jump in a confirmed half-seat and then, at the last moment, sit deep in the saddle and pull your leg away from your horse’s side.

 Though you may feel more secure by hunkering down like this, you’ve actually told your horse to stop.
-If you’ve developed this habit, then address it.
+If you’ve developed this jumping mistake, then address it.
 If you’re fearful of getting hurt, or lack trust in your horse’s willingness to jump, share these concerns with your riding instructor or trainer.
 She can lower the jumps to your comfort level and focus on improving your confidence.

 This article originally appeared in the April 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!